Can Cineworld shares put on a show as theatres reopen?

 - Cineworld shares: broker recommendations

-- How to trade Cineworld shares
+- How to trade and invest in Cineworld shares

 When will Cineworld reopen its theatres?